scottystephens/stratifi/docs/archive/OVERVIEW.md

-# Stratifi - Project Overview
+# Stratiri - Project Overview

 ## 🎯 What Was Built

-Stratifi is a fully functional treasury management system prototype modeled after Treasury4.
+Stratiri is a fully functional treasury management system prototype modeled after Treasury4.
 It's production-ready in architecture and can be easily scaled with real databases and external integrations.

 ## 📊 Core Modules